 On the disc side, the amplitude in the position of the flange is at manufacturer discretion.
-It can be pushed from wheel center within the limit of the disc spacing.
+It can be pushed out from wheel center within the limit of the disc spacing.
 When positioned equidistant from the drive side flange, the tension of the left/right spokes will be balanced: 100% on each side.
 Increasing this distance improves wheel stability but generates un-balanced spokes tensions: 100% on the cassette side but significantly less on the disc side.

 The amplitude of placement for those flanges is therefore limited.
-The most sensitive flange position being the cassette side, it's on this side that the tension ratio originate.
+The most sensitive flange position is the cassette side, it's on this side that the tension ratio originates.
 On the disc side, as for disc brake front wheels or rim brake rear wheels, the position of the spokes flange is is a matter of choice and compromise.
 The better the drive side flange width, the further from wheel center the disc flange can be placed with fewer spoke tensions drop.

 It's in this context that we designed the RAR ESO hub.
-Its drive side spokes are particular: they are placed vertically rather than laterally in order to significantly increase the distance with from hub center.
+Its drive side spokes are particular: they are placed vertically rather than laterally in order to significantly increase the distance width from hub center.

 This peculiarity forces an increase in material cost and machining time: the starting 7075T6 aluminum block is necessarily bigger.

 RAR ESO drive side flange position is 20.75mm from the wheel center, which is the extreme limit with the cassette dimensions.
 This favorable width, in combination with the wide diameter gives a super bracing angle from hub to rim.